Magen David - Shield of David - מגן דוד

 An Explanation for the Carvings - Deeper Level

-〡 This symbol constitutes an (invisible) bridge, and the letter Vav (Hebrew: ו; Farsi: و), which is mentioned as the sixth word in Bereshit 1:1, “heaven and earth,” and as the third letter of God’s name, YHVH (יהוה).
-However, as the core secret of the Torah and our existence, the middle symbol is hinted as the midpoint of the entire Torah, written as an oversized Vav « 〡 ,» in the word גחון (gut), in Vayikra 11:42.
-The word גחון (Gihon) is also the name of the 2nd river of Bereshit 2:13.
+This symbol constitutes an (invisible) bridge, and the letter Vav (Hebrew: ו; Farsi: و) with the gematria of 6, as the third letter of God’s name, YHVH (יהוה).
+However, as the core secret of the Torah and our existence, the middle symbol is hinted as the midpoint of the entire Torah, written as an oversized Vav « ,» in the word גחון (Gahon; belly), in Vayikra 11:42.
+The word גחון (Gihon) is also the name of the 2nd river of Bereshit 2:13 (See Gut-Brain Axis).
 As a harmonizing entity, inter alia, this symbol defines the proper order as an active interface among two or more (paradoxical) entities.
 It represents “the snake,” connector, Interinclusion (Hitkallelut), truth, neck, nose, hook, gut, corpus callosum (“the six-winged messenger”), border, six spatial directions, divider, the middle column of the Menorah, a placeholder for numbers such as one (Farsi: ۱; ASCII: 1) or number zero (Farsi: ۰; ASCII: 0), earth’s magnetic field, ladder, the sixth sense, the olfactory-based interface between the quantum and classical realm, the gut-brain axis, the (absent) link between Yin and Yang, more.

 "The universe is asymmetric and I am persuaded that life, as it is known to us, is a direct result of the asymmetry of the universe or of its indirect consequences."